-The company is also developing SHIELDPLUS PREMIER®, a product with even greater moisture-barrier properties, and plans to begin sales in the near future.
+The company is also developing SHIELDPLUS PREMIER®, a product with even greater moisture-barrier properties that it began providing on a sample basis in April 2019.
+Group company Jujo Thermal Oy (headquarters: Kuattua, Finland) has begun considering production of the SHIELDPLUS® series.